Sick's Stadium: Minor league years

-Sick's Stadium first opened in 1938 on June 15 as the home field of the Seattle Rainiers (the renamed Seattle Indians) of the Pacific Coast League (PCL).
+Sick's Stadium first opened on June 15, 1938, as the home field of the Seattle Rainiers (formerly the Seattle Indians) of the Pacific Coast League (PCL).
 It was named after Emil Sick, owner of the team and of the Rainier Brewing Company.
-The Rainiers played at the stadium through 1964, after which they were renamed the Seattle Angels, but continued to play at Sick's through 1968.
+The stadium was constructed five years after a previous ballpark at the location, named Dugdale Field, was destroyed in an arson fire.
+The Rainiers played at the stadium through 1968, though they changed their name to the Seattle Angels in 1964.
 In 1946, the stadium was briefly the home of the Negro league Seattle Steelheads of the short-lived West Coast Negro Baseball Association, who played at the stadium while the Rainiers were on the road.

 After Emil Sick died in 1964, and various members of his family shared ownership, the name of the park was changed to reflect that fact, from the singular possessive form "Sick's Stadium" to the plural possessive form "Sicks' Stadium".

 The city bought the stadium in 1965, in anticipation that part of the property was needed for a proposed freeway.

 The field alignment was southeast, home plate to center field, which results in difficult visibility conditions for the left side of the defense in the early evening hours.
 The recommended alignment is east-northeast.